 4 Best Whey Protein Alternatives for Lactose Intolerant + Vegans

 Cow's milk is the most common food allergen in America, affecting up to 50 million people.
 In most cases, this allergy is specifically triggered by lactose, which is the sugar found in dairy products.
-If you’re one of these many people, good alternatives for most dairy products (for example, whey protein alternatives) aren’t hard to come by.
+If you’re one of these many people, good alternatives for most dairy products (for example, whey protein alternatives or whey protein isolate) aren’t hard to come by.

 On average, about 60% of Americans do not produce lactase, which is the enzyme necessary to digest lactose.